-- 1 From the Navigation chart, select Menu > Chart Setup > Satellite Photos. - 2 Select an option: - Select Land Only to show standard chart information on the water, with photos overlaying the land. - Select Photo Map Blend to show photos on both the water and the land at a specified opacity.
+- changing the map zoom detail. - 1 From the Navigation chart, select Menu > Chart Menu > Chart Setup > Satellite Photos. - 2 Select an option: - Select Land Only to show standard chart information on the water, with photos overlaying the land. - Select Photo Map to show photos on both the water and the land at a specified opacity.
 Use the slider bar to adjust the photo opacity.
 The higher you set the percentage, the more the satellite photos cover both land and water.